Who are all the new national champions of 2018? - Cycling Weekly

 Singapore:

-Slovakia: Marek Čanecký (Dukla Banska Bystrica) / Tatiana JasekovÁ
+Slovakia: Marek Čanecký (Dukla Banska Bystrica) / Tatiana Jaseková

 Slovenia: Jan Tratnik (CCC Sprandi Polkowice) /Eugenia Bujak (BTC City Ljubljana)